Visible Greenness Exposure

 Line of Sight

-The observer at point A can only see point B, if no object in between point A and B blocks the view to point B. The lineOfSight
+An observer at point A can see point B only if no object in between blocks the view.
+The lineOfSight

-function evaluates visibility along all cells from A to B, by calculating tangent ⍺ from 𝚫height (opposite side) and distance traveled (adjacent side) and comparing it for every step.
-To see a point, its tangent ⍺ must be greater than the biggest tangent ⍺ so far.
+function evaluates visibility for every raster cell between A and B. It calculates the tangent ⍺ on the change in height 𝚫height (opposite side) and distance traveled (adjacent side) for each step.
+A point is visible if its tangent ⍺ is greater than the maximum tangent observed so far.

 #include <Rcpp.h>